awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-sm-sdk.md

 + We recommend you use a SageMaker notebook instance if you are new users\.
 To see an example of how you can launch a training job using a SageMaker notebook instance, see [Amazon SageMaker Distributed Training Notebook Examples](distributed-training-notebook-examples.md)\.
 + You can also submit a distributed training job from your machine using AWS CLI\.
 To set up AWS CLI on your machine, see [set up your AWS credentials and Region for development](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html)\.

-## Extend a Prebuilt Docker Container that Contains SageMaker's Distributed Model Parallel Library<a name="model-parallel-customize-container"></a>
+## Extend a Pre\-built Docker Container that Contains SageMaker's Distributed Model Parallel Library<a name="model-parallel-customize-container"></a>

-To extend a prebuilt container and use SageMaker's model parallelism library, you must use one of the available AWS Deep Learning Containers \(DLC\) images for PyTorch or TensorFlow\.
+To extend a pre\-built container and use SageMaker's model parallelism library, you must use one of the available AWS Deep Learning Containers \(DLC\) images for PyTorch or TensorFlow\.
 The SageMaker model parallelism library is included in the TensorFlow \(2\.3\.0 and later\) and PyTorch \(1\.6\.0 and later\) DLC images with CUDA \(`cuxyz`\)\.
 For a complete list of DLC images, see [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) in the *AWS Deep Learning Containers GitHub repository*\.

 **Tip**
 We recommend that you use the image that contains the latest version of TensorFlow or PyTorch to access the most up\-to\-date version of the SageMaker model parallelism library\.